linux-automation/tacd/README.md

 #### Build web interface

-The web interface is bundled into the `tacd` binary during `cargo` build, so it needs to be built as least once before the `tacd` can be built.
+The `tacd` serves a React-Based web interface to interactively remote control the LXA TAC.
-This is done via the dark witchcraft that is javascript dependency management:
+If you want to use this web interface with you `tacd` build you should build it from source using the dark witchcraft that is javascript dependency management:

     $ cd web
     $ npm install .